willroberts/rogue-spear-2020/README.md

    2. Reduced color mode: 16-bit (65536) color
    3. Run this program as an administrator
 6. Run `C:\Rogue Spear\RSConfig.exe`.
 Select your GPU and default audio device, and click OK.
 7. Rogue Spear stores its configuration in the Windows registry, and a full configuration file is distributed in this repo.
 Download [RogueSpearConfig.reg](RogueSpearConfig.reg), and edit the config as desired.
 For example, you may want to change `VideoResolution` from the default (1600x900).
-If you did not install to `C:\Rogue Spear`, you will need to edit each path in this file.
 8. Right-click the config in Windows Explorer, and click `Merge` to apply the config.
 9. Run `C:\Rogue Spear\RogueSpear.exe` to start the game.
 The game disc will need to be "mounted" to play the game.